On the estimation of spatial density from mobile network operator data: Estimation methods from literature

-Whatever approach is chosen to populate the model matrix $\bm P$ during the \emph{modeling stage}, a suitable estimation procedure (represented by the function $g(\cdot)$ in \eqref{eq:backward}) is needed for the subsequent \emph{resolution stage}.
+Whatever approach is chosen to instantiate the model matrix $\bm P$ (input parameter), a suitable resolution procedure is needed to compute the function $g(\cdot)$ in Eq. \eqref{eq:backward}.
 This is the focus of the remaining part of this contribution.
-In this section we present three different solutions proposed in the recent literature.
-To the best of our knowledge, no other solution was previously considered for the problem at hand.
+In this section we present three different solutions proposed in recent literature.
+To the best of our knowledge, no other solution beyond these three was previously considered for the problem at hand.